davenaylor/postie/readme.txt

 Yes.
 You can create your own function, and use the postie_post filter Two short examples are included in the filterPostie.php file

+= Is the IMAP extension required for postie? =

+The IMAP extension is not required, but it is strongly recommended, especially is you are using non-English text.
+There is more information on php.net about installing the IMAP extension.
+If you have control over your server, it is often not hard to install.

+On Ubuntu, try
+sudo apt-get install php5-imap

+On Fedora, try
+sudo yuminstall php-imap

+The IMAP extension is known to be installed on the following popular webhosts:
+* Dreamhost

 == CHANGELOG ==

 = 1.3.2 (2009.xx.xx) =
     * tags are now always an array, even if no default tags are set
+    * Subject is showing up again if you do not have the IMAP extension installed
+    * More information on the IMAP extension and more user-friendly installation

 = 1.3.1 (2009.08.24) =
     * Changed GetContent filter to postie_post